-(i) The Supplier shall not be liable for any failure or delay in supplying or delivering the Goods to the Customer where such failure or delay is wholly or partly caused by circumstances beyond the the Supplier’s control, including but not limited to war, strikes, lockouts, industrial disputes or unrest, government restrictions or intervention, transport or traffic delays, fire, frost, hail, plant disease or contamination, act of god, breakdown of plant and equipment, shortage of materials or labour, flood, storm or tempest, theft, vandalism, civil unrest or accidents of any kind.
+(i) The Supplier shall not be liable for any failure or delay in supplying or delivering the Goods to the Customer where such failure or delay is wholly or partly caused by circumstances beyond the Supplier’s reasonable control, including but not limited to war, strikes, lockouts, industrial disputes or unrest, government restrictions or intervention, transport or traffic delays, fire, frost, hail, plant disease or contamination, act of god, flood, storm or tempest, theft, vandalism, civil unrest or accidents of any kind.

 (ii) Service of any notices pursuant to these Conditions or court documents may be effected personally or by sending them to the relevant party by pre-paid post or by facsimile or by email to the party’s last known address, facsimile number or email address as the case may be.

 (iii) A certificate signed by the Supplier’s director, secretary, financial controller or credit manager is prima facie evidence of the amount owing by the Customer at the date of the certificate.